Impacts of Nitrate Pollution

 Helen talked about the impacts of excess nitrogen on soil health, wildlife, water and climate change.
 She said: “Nitrate pollution is a critical environmental issue that needs to be urgently addressed.
 Agriculture, in particular farming systems that are intensive and more reliant on fertilisers, are significant sources of nitrate pollution in groundwater and this has a devastating impact on soil health, biodiversity and on public health.”

 As Helen pointed out, “the quantity of nitrogen in the ecosystem is now well outside the planetary boundaries”.
 According to the Stockholm Resilience Centre’s Planetary Boundaries concept, the boundary of global nitrogen (N) has already been breached due to industrial agriculture’s dependence on artificial fertilisers and the growing number of intensive livestock units.
-This means that nitrogen is having a significantly damaging impact on the planet and damaging soil health and biodiversity and contributing to climate change.
+This means that nitrogen is having a significantly damaging impact on the planet, damaging soil health and biodiversity, and contributing to climate change.

 Helen emphasised that “nitrate levels need to be much lower for biodiversity to be protected”.
 When nitrates (from nitrogen fertilisers or manures) enter the soil, natural habitats can become increasingly unsuitable for native plant life– including wildflowers.
 Nitrates also pollute waterways and can cause eutrophication, which can harm marine ecosystems.
 Runoff from cropland and pastures has led to an increased number of dead zones and damage to aquatic ecosystems.